hackclub/hackclub/workshops/pixel_art_pad/README.md

   }
   ```

-After defining the draw() function, we will create an 'if' condition to check whether the left mouse button is clicked or not:
+After defining the `draw()` function, we will create an `if` condition to check whether the left mouse button is clicked or not:

 ```java
   if (mousePressed && mouseButton == LEFT)